JuliaPOMDP/POMDPSolve.jl/README.md

 This package uses the code available from the [pomdp-solve github page](https://github.com/cmansley/pomdp-solve).

-The pomdp-solve program solves partially observable Markov decision processes (POMDPs), taking a model specifical and outputting a value function and action policy.
+The pomdp-solve program solves partially observable Markov decision processes (POMDPs), taking a model specification and outputting a value function and action policy.
 It employs many different algorithms, some exact and some approximate.